YSIV: Critical reception

 Some critics gave the album mixed feedback.
 Alphonse Pierre from Pitchfork said, "Over some dusty boom-bap, the undoubtedly talented Logic spends just way too much time trying to forcibly cement his place in hip-hop history."
 Christopher R. Weingarten from Rolling Stone said, "The chart-topping rapper positions himself as a scrappy underdog with go-getter ambition and complex bars.
 Logic rhymes in exciting ways, but the meanings can be a little strained."

+Commercial performance

-Commercial performanceYSIV debuted at number two on the US Billboard 200 with 167,000 album-equivalent units, including 122,000 album sales in its first week.
+YSIV debuted at number two on the US Billboard 200 with 167,000 album-equivalent units, including 122,000 album sales in its first week.
 It is Logic's fifth US top 10 album, and second in 2018.